queryluke/masseffect-5e/static/data/rules/02-09-personality.md

 What is your most treasured possession?

 Your bonds might be tied to your class, your background, your race, or some other aspect of your character’s history or personality.
-You might also gain new bonds over the course of your adventures.
+You might also gain new bonds over the course of your missions.

 ### Flaws
 Finally, choose a flaw for your character.
 Your character’s flaw represents some vice, compulsion, fear, or weakness —